Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Introduction

-The search for absorption signatures of metallic compounds is inspired by their detections in brown dwarfs (e.g. \citealt{kirkpatricketal1999, kirkpatrick2005, loddersfegley2006}), whereas they are also predicted to be important species at the temperature ranges of hot exoplanets (e.g. \citealt{burrowssharp1999, woitkehelling2018}).
-Amongst these metallic compounds, chromium hydride (CrH) and iron hydride (FeH) play an important role in the brown dwarf classification scheme, specifically in specifying the transition from L to T dwarfs \citep{kirkpatrick2005}.
-The detections of atomic metal species such as Cr I, Fe I, Mg I, Na I, Ti I and V I in ultra-hot Jupiters \citep{hoeijmakersetal2018, hoeijmakersetal2019, benyamietal2020} suggests that the hydrides CrH and FeH can also be expected in the atmospheres of hot exoplanets.
-Tentative detections of FeH have been reported for four planets: WASP-62b \citep{skafetal2020}, WASP-79b \citep{skotzenetal2020, skafetal2020}, WASP-121b \citep{evans2016} and WASP-127b \citep{skafetal2020}, whereas \citet{kesselietal2020} did not find statistically significant detections for 12 planets using high dispersion transmission spectroscopy.
-Furthermore, evidence for the presence of metal hydrides in the exo-Neptune HAT-P-26b was found by \citet{macdonald2019} and they identified 3 possible candidates to explain these features in the optical part of the transmission spectrum, in the form of TiH, CrH or ScH.
+The search for absorption signatures of metallic compounds is inspired by their detections in brown dwarfs (e.g. \citealt{kirkpatricketal1999, kirkpatrick2005, loddersfegley2006}), and they are also predicted to be important species in the temperature ranges of hot exoplanets (e.g. \citealt{burrowssharp1999, woitkehelling2018}).
+Amongst these metallic compounds, chromium hydride (CrH) and iron hydride (FeH) are relevant in the brown dwarf classification scheme, notably in specifying the transition from L to T dwarfs \citep{kirkpatrick2005}.
+The detections of atomic metal species in ultra-hot Jupiters, such as Cr I, Fe I, Mg I, Na I, Ti I, and V I \citep{hoeijmakersetal2018, hoeijmakersetal2019, benyamietal2020}, suggest that the hydrides CrH and FeH can also be expected in the atmospheres of hot exoplanets.
+Tentative detections of FeH have been reported for four planets: WASP-62b \citep{skafetal2020}, WASP-79b \citep{skotzenetal2020, skafetal2020}, WASP-121b \citep{evans2016}, and WASP-127b \citep{skafetal2020}, whereas \citet{kesselietal2020} did not find statistically significant detections for 12 planets using high dispersion transmission spectroscopy.
+Furthermore, evidence for the presence of metal hydrides in the exo-Neptune HAT-P-26b was found by \citet{macdonald2019}, who identified three possible candidates to explain these features in the optical part of the transmission spectrum: TiH, CrH, or ScH.
 Found as part of the Wide Angle Search for Planets \citep{pollacco2006}, WASP-31b is thought to be in the right temperature range to host metal hydrides.